huiigary/ToDoList/README.md

 # ToDoList
-Simple todo list with PERN stack
+Simple todo list with PERN stack [WORK IN PROGRESS]
+- For now, it has the simple functionality of creating, editing, completing, and deleting tasks.

 ## Stack